 Jong-dall Kim firstname.lastname@example.org

 Associate Professor and Director, Research Institute for Energy, Environment, and Economy, Kyungpuk National University (Korea), and CEEP Policy Fellow; Ph.D.,University of Delaware, 1991.
 Energy and environmental policy analysis; sustainable development; integrated resource planning.

 Jung-Ku Kim email@example.com

 Professor, Semyung University in Korea, and CEEP Policy Fellow; Ph.D., University of Delaware, 2005.
 Research fellow and the former director of Energy Conservation in Korea Energy Economics Institute (KEEI).
-Also former director of the Korea Policy Development Institute (KPDI) and research advisor to the Prime Minister of the South Korea.
-Energy economics; energy and environmental policy analysis; cost-benefit methods.
+Former director of the Korea Policy Development Institute (KPDI) and research advisor to the Prime Minister of South Korea.
+Energy economics; energy & environmental policy analysis; cost-benefit methods.

 Utility 2.0: A review of New York’s REV and Great Britain’s RIIO utility business modelsA powerful confluence of architectural, technological, and socio-economic forces is transforming the U.S. electricity market.